JuanEcheagaray75/JuanEcheagaray75/README.md

 - 👋 Hi, I’m @JuanEcheagaray75
-- 👀 I’m interested in Data Science, Artificial Intelligence and Mathematics
+- 👀 I’m interested in Data Science, Artificial Intelligence, Operational Research and Mathematics
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Operational Research
 - 📫 How to reach me ...

 <!---